All About Aurora Postage Stamp Trains

 Each box contains two Styrofoam trays: the one on the left holds the locomotive and track, and the one on the right holds the rolling stock.
 Various trays were made to accommodate the wide variety of rolling stock options, although every set has the same track components.
 The rolling stock tray always contained a desiccant (a drying agent in a small lumpy pale blue cylinder, right) tucked under one of the cars.
 Freight car road names were selected at random from the four or five available for each car.

 The trays are topped with printed cover sheets in two shades of green: dark pine green for the left, lighter olive green for the right.
 1968 and later cover sheets have the set catalog number followed by -L or -R in the lower left corner; they also have more white space around the openings.
 However, some later sets were packed with earlier cover sheets.
 The O-Six-O sets were the only ones to have cover sheets with an enlarged opening over the rerailer track.
-Since there's nothing to hold the cover sheets in place after the cellophane is removed, they were either taped in place, or thrown out.
+Since there's nothing to hold the cover sheets in place after the cellophane is removed, they're often either taped to the trays or thrown out.

-Beneath either tray (but usually the one on the right) will be the service manual, either the 1967 version or the 1968 version.
+Beneath either tray—but usually the one on the left—will be the service manual, either the 1967 version or the 1968 version.
 For sets having a power pack, two pieces of "hook-up" wire, one red and one blue (or, on very rare occasion red and green), are stowed under the tray on the right.
 The wires are about a foot long, and the ends are stripped.

 Sets with power packs have two pieces of Styrofoam blocking: one is molded to fit over the pack, and the other wedges against the side of the pack to keep it centered (the filler piece is often discarded by owners who didn't care to neatly re-wrap the power cord).
 Passenger sets have two small extra pieces of blocking foam to compensate for the wider boxes.